gardenlinux/gardenlinux/docs/02_operators/deployment/aws-secureboot.md

 ## Cleanup everything

-Within the integration-test container, execute the following command.
-The integration container can be started as stated in the [Running the tests](../../tests/README.md#running-the-tests) documentation of AWS within the `tests/` directory or in the previous chapter [Spawn environment](#spawn-environment).
+Within the platform-test container, execute the following command.
+The platform container can be started as stated in the [Running the tests](../../tests/README.md#running-the-tests) documentation of AWS within the `tests/` directory or in the previous chapter [Spawn environment](#spawn-environment).
 ```
 /gardenlinux/tests/tools/clean_orphans_aws.py
 ```

 This command is an interactive tool for cleaning up your AWS environment.
-Thereby, it will only focus on resources which have been created by the integration test scripts before.
+Thereby, it will only focus on resources which have been created by the platform test scripts before.
 This is achieved by using corresponding tags.
 Once executed, the `clean_orphans_aws.py` script will ask for the following resources:
 * EC2 Instances
 * Security Groups